 Aileen is also survived by her brother George.
 She also has two brothers, Delbert and Howard, who are deceased.

 There will be a viewing at the Wheeler Mortuary, 211 East 200 South, Springville, on Friday evening, January 3, 2019 from 6-8 p.m. and funeral services will be at the Springville Stake Center, 245 South 600 East, Saturday, January 4, 2019 at 11 a.m., with a viewing at 10 a.m.
 In lieu of flowers, you may make a donation to the Aileen H. Clyde 20th Century Women’s Legacy Archive at the University of Utah.
 Contact Dr. Todd Samuelson, (801) 581-3813 or firstname.lastname@example.org.
 To leave condolences, please visit www.wheelermortuaries.com

-To send flowers to the family or plant a tree in memory of Aileen (Hales) Clyde, please visit our floral store.
+To send flowers to Aileen's family, please visit our floral store.